Exclusive: ECB tells Deutsche Bank to find new chairman fast - sources

 The ECB is making the repeated demands because it wants Achleitner to leave in an orderly fashion, with the central bank having enough time to vet the candidate to replace him, the people said.

 Three people familiar with the bank’s search for a successor said there was a shortlist of three German men, with one adding that Deutsche would be ready to announce a successor by February or March next year.
-Such a late date would leave little room for manoeuvre if the candidate were to fall through.
+Such a late date would leave little room for manoeuvre should the candidate fall through.

+If the men remain the frontrunners, it may also spark questions about lack of diversity as Deutsche seeks to install more female leaders. [nL2N2NJ0F6]

-The three said that German stock exchange chief Theodor Weimer was the preferred candidate.
+German stock exchange chief Theodor Weimer was the preferred candidate, the three people said.

 Weimer, however, has publicly dismissed the idea saying earlier this year that his taking the post was “not at all a topic of discussion”.
 A spokesperson for Weimer declined to comment further.